Modular resurgent structures: Modular resurgence

-From the conventional point of view in resurgence, looking at the generating series of the Stokes constants is unusual, as one would not generally expect them to define a function---except in those examples where there are finitely many Stokes constants, whose generating series is indeed a polynomial.
-However, we showed that when the resurgent structure is simple enough, and the Stokes constants have special analytic and number-theoretic properties, studying their generating series allows us to construct a new formal power series whose resurgent structure is deeply related to one of the original formal power series.
-In this case, the modular resurgence paradigm applies and is governed by the corresponding functional equation.
-Therefore, we advocate a new perspective on resurgence that aims to investigate the properties of the Stokes constants themselves.
+\begin{rmk} From the conventional point of view in resurgence, considering the generating series of the Stokes constants is rather unusual, as one would not generally expect them to define a function.
+However, we argue here that when the resurgent structure of an asymptotic series is of a particularly simple type, while its Stokes constants have special analytic and number-theoretic properties, studying the generating series of the Stokes constants allows us to construct a new asymptotic series whose resurgence is deeply related to that of the original one.
+This is the domain of application of modular resurgence, as described above.
+We are therefore prompted to advocate a novel perspective on resurgence that investigates the properties of the Stokes constants in their own right. \end{rmk}